the early 1960’s, people were moving to a new area of California where

 playground along with the addition of a computer lab, faculty lounge and

-the 1990’s, St. Barbara Parish was blessed with an influx of Catholic
+the 1990’s, St. Barbara Parish was blessed with immigration of Catholic

 Vietnamese in this area.
-Because of this influx, there was a need
+This resulted in a need

-to address the expansion of religious education programs, and accomodate
+to address the expansion of religious education programs, and to accommodate

 the growth of the congregation along with increased student enrollment

 in the parish school.
 A 3-year capital campaign in conjunction with the

 Pastoral Services Appeal led to securing sufficient funds for expansion

 and improvement of the facilities.
 The $2.1 million facility